telerik/fiddler-everywhere-docs/knowledge-base/capturing-localhost-traffic.md

 ## Solution

-You can utilize either of the following approaches:
+Some frameworks (like .NET) are not proxying the localhost traffic.
+To solve that issue, you can utilize either of the following approaches:

 - [Use the machine name](#using-the-machine-name) instead of `localhost`.
 - [Use one of the specially provided aliases](#using-aliases) in Fiddler Everywhere.